 The number of refugee and migrant arrivals to Bosnia and Herzegovina during 2018 has significantly increased, with over 22 400 arrivals recorded since the beginning of the year compared to 755 arrivals in 2017.

-Many are trying to transit through Bosnia and Herzegovina to enter the EU by crossing into Croatia; however, many also remain in the country.
-UNHCR estimates that between 3 000 and 3 500 people were present in Bosnia and Herzegovina at the end of July 2018.
+Many are trying to move through Bosnia and Herzegovina to enter the EU by crossing into Croatia; however, many also remain in the country.
+UNHCR, the UN Refugee Agency, estimates that around 6 000 people are present in Bosnia and Herzegovina as of mid-November 2018.

-Since the beginning of the influx of refugees and migrants in Bosnia and Herzegovina, the EU has been working closely with the Bosnian authorities, UN agencies and other humanitarian organisations to meet the humanitarian needs of the most vulnerable refugees and migrants.
+Since the beginning of the influx of refugees and migrants in Bosnia and Herzegovina, the EU has been working closely with UN agencies, other humanitarian organisations and the Bosnian authorities to meet the humanitarian needs of the most vulnerable refugees and migrants.

 The EU regularly consults the government of Bosnia and Herzegovina on its medium and long-term strategy to address the needs of the refugees and migrants.